JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 <a name="How-to-setup-the-developer-environment"></a>
 ## How to setup the developer environment

 Before starting developing, please ensure that you have understood RoboticsAcademy architecture and where the different resources are placed.
-There are two different ways of developing in RA:
+There are three different ways of developing in RA:

 ### Using automatic script (recommended)